cjdrake/pyeda/doc/source/expr.rst

 additional property that all terms in the expression have the same degree as the expression itself.

-That is, a canonical normal form expression has been factored, flattened, and *reduced*.
+That is, a canonical normal form expression is a *flattened*, *reduced* NNF.

 The preferred method for creating canonical normal form expressions is to use the ``to_cdnf`` and ``to_ccnf`` methods.